Southgate Centre: History

 From 2007 to 2009, the mall underwent a $114 million expansion which included an additional 150,000 square feet of space for over 30 new stores and services including a new food court, and a new two-level parking deck above the expansion.
 The mall held its grand reopening in August 2009.
 The following year, as part of the south extension of the Edmonton LRT system, Southgate station held its opening ceremony was on April 24, 2010.
 Apple opened a second store in Edmonton at Southgate Centre on May 28, 2010.
 On August 12, 2010, the mall celebrated the 40th anniversary of its opening.
 On November 15, 2010, Edmonton's first Restoration Hardware location opened in the mall's former food court area near the Apple store.
 Crate & Barrel opened its first Edmonton location on October 6, 2011.
 In June 2013, Edmonton's first Lego store opened.
+In 2014, Southgate Centre became the first mall in Edmonton to offer electric vehicle charging stations.
 Sears closed on January 8, 2018 after the company filed for creditor protection in 2017.
 Its space was occupied by Big Comfort from July 2018 to fall 2019 on a temporary basis.

 In 2020, the mall underwent a $93 million expansion which saw the former Sears space repurposed as a new mall common area with three floors with a London Drugs and H&M on the second and main level respectively.
 The project was completed in 2022.
 In November 2022, Sporting Life open its first location in the city.
-In March 2025 Winners opened on the lower level.
+In March 2025, Winners opened on the lower level.
+In June 2025, the Hudson's Bay location at the mall closed permanently.